fhiso/legacy-format/data-model.md

 -   using a specific custom identifier for the `[INDI]` representing the user

 ... and so on.
-Implementations MUST NOT rely on any such patterns or rules.
+Because identifier contents have not semantic meaning, implementations can't rely on any such patterns or rules.
 {/}

 {.ednote} Do we want to encourage durability of identifiers (i.e., not changing the identifier of a record where leaving it the same is possible)?